alexchilton/CAS_AML_Final_Project/Documentation/Final_report_option2.md

 The training involved a learning rate schedule with a reduction factor of 0.5 and 3-epochs patience.
 Gradient clipping was applied with max_norm=0.1 to prevent the exploding gradient issue.

 For the generator part we used 16-dimensional latent sampling $\mathbf{z} \sim \mathcal{N}(0, \sigma^2 I)$ from a standard normal distribution N(0,1) with temperature scaling to control the conservativiness of the generations.
-The genartion was obtained as a step-wise process with a placeholder fopr the edge creation where each node connected to the next one in sequence in a ring connectivitz pattern, , through the decoder, the 16D vector was expanded into the full protein feature generating a matrix [1, nodes_per_graph, 8], where 8 were the initial input features, denormalized in the subsequent step.
+The genartion was obtained as a step-wise process with a placeholder fopr the edge creation where each node connected to the next one in sequence in a ring connectivity pattern, through the decoder, the 16D vector was expanded into the full protein feature generating a matrix [1, nodes_per_graph, 8], where 8 were the initial input features, denormalized in the subsequent step.
 Lastly the coordinates were extracted, k-nearest neighbour edges costructed overwriting the initial edge scaffold and the graph object created.

 **Benefits and drawbacks**:
 Unlike traditional VAEs operating on fixed size inputs, our architecture handled variable-sized graphs through attention based pooling for size invariant encoding, dynamic batching with graph-level indices and flexible decoding supporting arbitrary output sizes.
 The model was able to simultaneously learn node-level chemical properties and structural features with graph-level batch indices through the multi-attention heads.